Cake Troubleshooting Guide

 2. Leveling your cake layers with a serrated knife makes it much easier to assemble a layer cake, and helps the cake settle easily and without any big shifts that can crack your frosting.

-3. Let the cake settle for a couple hours or preferably overnight before adding your second layer of frosting.
+3. Let the cake settle for a couple of hours or preferably overnight before adding your second layer of frosting.

 4. If your cake has a soft filling, it can seep out as your cake settles.
 Pipe a frosting dam around the edge of each cake layer if you plan to use a softer filling in your cake.